![]() |

 Lesson 1: Arrival |

-Lesson at a glance You'll use maps, local proverbs, books and the Pacific Worlds web site examples to explore the origins of habitation and the legendary setting in your land division.
+You'll use maps, local proverbs, books and the Pacific Worlds web site examples to explore the origins of habitation and the legendary setting in your land division.
 Key Concepts: Pacific Island Migrations: when, how, and where they would have landed and why.
 Also, the comparison of scientific ideas about Pacific Island settlements, versus the traditions of your own culture.
 Lesson Outcomes

 Come Ashore Who were the first peoples who might have landed their canoes on your shore?
 What did this place have to offer them?
 Knowing what you know about your land division system, would this have been a good place to settle, or maybe not so great?
 Is it well-watered or dry, for example?
 Is there a protective reef?
 Shelter from the winds?
 The Ancients explores who these earliest peoples might have been, and when they arrived.
 Both local tradition and modern archaeological viewpoints are engaged.
 Let's explore who the earliest peoples on your islands might have been, and when they arrived.